 There are two permitted deviations from the above school requirements.
-The first permitted deviation is approved accommodation(s) for eligible students that are explicitly identified on a student's IEP, Section 504 plan or ELL plan; provided that any accommodation shall be limited to the eligible student (see DC Code § 38-1800.02(13)(E)).
+The first permitted deviation is approved accommodation(s) for eligible students that are explicitly identified on a student's IEP, Section 504 plan or EL plan; provided that any accommodation shall be limited to the eligible student (see DC Code § 38-1800.02(13)(E)).
 Any accommodations must be:

 - 1. Limited to the eligible student or students; - 2.
-Based on explicit direction in an IEP, Section 504 plan or ELL plan or guideline; and administered strictly as outlined in the appropriate test manual (see Testing Integrity Act, Sec.
+Based on explicit direction in an IEP, Section 504 plan or EL plan or guideline; and administered strictly as outlined in the appropriate test manual (see Testing Integrity Act, Sec.
 104(a)(4)(b) (DC Code § 38-771.04(a)(4)(b)); and - 3.
-Included in the OSSE Testing Accommodations Guide for MSAA, ACCESS for ELLs 2.0, and Alternate ACCESS.
+Noted in the OSSE Testing Accommodations Guide (TAG) as an allowable accommodation or otherwise approved by OSSE.